jesscanady/oldsite-ng/source/_posts/2011-12-18-weekend-hacking-diamond_invoice-051.markdown

 very sophisticated, and it was baked into the rest of the PHP file that generated that particular HTML page, but it mostly worked.

-Now, beacuse of my need for a quick weekend project, you can have this smae basic functionality in a convienent RubyGem!
+Now, beacuse of my need for a quick weekend project, you can have this same basic functionality in a convienent RubyGem!
 Presenting, [diamond_invoice][github_page].